FactorySimPy/FactorySimPy/docs/examples.md

 ## Example with delay as a reference to a function

 Shown below is a very simple example where the sources generate items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using a another buffer.
 This example shows how to pass a function as a parameter.
-Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
-These are specified as a reference to a python function and generator function instance respectively.
-Here, inter_arrival is a python function that returns a value, processing_delay_generator is a generator functions that yields a value based on an attribute of the node.

 ### Delay as python function

  ***Here's an example showing how to pass python functions as delay parameters.***

+ Here, the delays to be configured are `inter_arrival_time`, and `processing_delay` of source and machine.
+These are specified as a reference to a python function.

 ```python